Qazeer/InfoSec-Notes/Active_Directory/Recon-AD_scanners.md

 The resulting `JSON` files can be imported normally through the `BloodHound` graphical interface.

+###### Multiple Neo4j databases to handle different environments

+The [`Neo4j Desktop`](https://neo4j.com/download/) application can be used to create and manage multiple databases.
+Due to `Neo4j Community` limitations, the usage of the thick client is required as having multiple databases is otherwise a feature of the `Enterprise` edition (as of 2022-01).
+Using multiple databases present the notable advantage of allowing oneself to work on different environments without requiring clears of the database and data reuploads.

+The procedure to create multiple Neo4j databases through the `Neo4j Desktop` application is as follow:

+  1. Create a new project: `Projects (left menu) -> New`.

+  2. Adds a `Local DBMS` per environment, forest or domain (depending on the level of separation wished):
+     `Newly created project right panel -> (+) Add -> Local DBMS`.
+The name specified for the `DBMS` can match the environment / forest / domain (for example), and the password should be identical between `DBMS`.

+     Each `Local DBMS` will be composed of the default `system` and `neo4j` databases.

+  3. Switch between `DBMS`
+     (`Mouse over the DBMS in the project right panel -> Start`) and add data as needed through the `BloodHound` interface.

+Once the different databases are populated, simply starting a `DBMS` through the `Neo4j Desktop` application allows to switch to a different environment in `BloodHound` (without having to login / logoff or restart `BloodHound`).

 ###### BloodHound GUI

 The following commands can be used to start `BloodHound`.
 The default neo4j